I started to answer this questionnaire a week or so ago but left part two for another day. Today feels like that day.

 23. How close and warm is your family?
 Do you feel your childhood was happier than most other people’s?
 I don’t feel like I have a dad, really.
 I see my stepfather on family birthdays, holidays, Father’s Day, but I am not close with his family.
 I see my biological father rarely, but he is nice enough, and I was close with my biological parents’ parents.
 Warm?
 Never thought of us that way.
 Childhood was not especially unhappy or tragic, but I’ve never considered it happy.
 It was lonely, mostly.

 24. How do you feel about your relationship with your mother?
 Good overall.
 It was never bad, although it was absent when I had moved out but my sisters were younger and still lived at home.
 I think I have given her more advice about relationships (with friends, spouses, family) than she has given me.
 She would always get my back.
 Her intentions sometimes outmatch her execution.
-We have some similarities in both our physical appearance as well as how we handle certain situations, although the similarities are not so numerous or remarkable as she would like to believe.
+We have some similarities in both our physical appearance as well as how we handle certain situations.